mhweiner/autorel/docs/configuration-options.md

 ### publish

-Whether to publish the release to NPM.
-If `true`, you must be authenticated with NPM.
+Whether to publish the release to npm.
+If `true`, you must be authenticated with npm.
 To do so via GitHub Actions, see [this](https://docs.github.com/en/actions/guides/publishing-nodejs-packages#publishing-packages-to-the-npm-registry).

 - CLI: `--publish`
 - Argument: `publish: boolean`